Student Managed Investment Portfolio

 Permission of the instructor is required to register for this course.
 Interested students should come in to see Professor Ron Filante.
 All majors are welcome.

 To expedite the process, submit a brief application with the following information:

 - Other courses you have taken that prepare you for this course

 - Your life/career details that make this course a good fit for you

 - What you want to take away from the course

-For more information, please contact Professor Ron Filante.
+For more information about the course, please contact Professor Ron Filante.